Deleon06/GeneratingLeads/README.md

 ## Project Description

-One location to get all info when it comes towards financial assistance.
+One location to get all info when it comes towards financial assistance, including but not limited to Personal Loans, Credit Counseling, Debt Negotiation, Bankrupcy and Doing it yourself methods.
+Provides information about services that's normally only obtainable once you've provide your social security number for a credit check.
+Provides top 5 companies in each field based on the Better Business Bureau and Consumers Affairs.

 ## API and Data Sample
 ```